xXleowXx/gitlab-charts/doc/installation/tls.md

 `gitlab-pages.ingress.annotations`.

 By default, the name of this secret is `<RELEASE>-pages-tls`.
-A different name can be specified using the `gitlab.gitlab-pages.ingress.tls.secretName` setting as shown below.
+A different name can be specified using the `gitlab.gitlab-pages.ingress.tls.secretName` setting:

 ```shell
 helm install gitlab gitlab/gitlab \